 A fire can destroy everything—your home, your possessions, your sense of security.
 The one thing that’s supposed to protect you is your insurance policy.
 But when an insurance company denies your fire damage claim or offers an unfairly low settlement, the devastation doesn’t end.
 You’re left rebuilding with your own resources while your insurer profits.

 Siddons Law Firm fights insurers who use bad faith tactics to deny or underpay fire damage claims.
-We serve homeowners and business owners across Southeastern PA, Southern NJ, and the Eastern Shore of Maryland.
+We serve homeowners and business owners across PA, NJ, NY, and MD.
 If your fire claim has been denied, delayed, or severely underpaid, we can help you recover the full compensation you deserve.

 Quick Answer: Fire Damage Bad Faith Claims